lowla/lowladb-json-database/index.md

 <div id="Intro">

 ## Introduction ##
 LowlaDB is a database designed from the ground up to support connected mobile applications.
+It can be used to create the following kinds of apps:

+* Super-fast microsites for mobile devices
+* Offline-capable apps for consumers
+* Offline-capable apps for the enterprise

+A microsite is a typically a small cluster of web pages that function as a discrete entity and have their own domain name or sub-domain.
+They are often used for promotional purposes to support commercial marketing campaigns.
+By caching the microsite content within LowlaDB, user access to the content can be accelerated.

+Offline-capable apps include enterprise productivity apps, such as contact management or field service tracking.
+For these apps it is very useful to be able to access information when the mobile device is offline.

+The usability of almost any kind of consumer app can be enhanced by adding offline capability.
+This allows the app is still be responsive when the wireless network is busy or unavailable.

 Our technical objectives for LowlaDB are fourfold:

 1. Low-latency data access
 2. Offline capability